cs4s/2019/ai/resources.md

 We have included a list of resources on this page.
 The resources include online courses, articles, videos and websites.
-You can filter the list by clicking each of the resource type checkboxes in the panel below.
+You can filter the list by clicking each of the *Resource Type* checkboxes in the panel below.

 ## Resources